 Make sure your pruning shears are clean and rust-free to avoid contaminating the plant.
 Then, sharpen the shears by holding each blade at a slight angle and, moving away from your body, stroking it across a sharpening stone two to three times.
 Use a rag to wipe the blades with a little oil.

-Remove any damaged or dead limbs and twigs.
-Dead plant material will not have needles or the needles will be brownish red.
-Now is a good time to check for sawfly and pine needle scale.
+Snip off any dead, bruised or snapped limbs and twigs.
+Dead plant material will have dropped its needles or the needles will have turned a rusty red.

 Identify the new growth candles and halve them at a 45-degree angle.
 This will keep the shrub compact and full and prevent it from growing out of control during the season.